googlefonts/googlefonts.github.io/gf-guide/metrics.md

 Please keep in mind that this calculation is to be set according to the specificities of each font.

--   The 120% suggested above is for compatibility with DTP apps (like InDesign automatic alignment ratio).
+-   The 120% suggested above is for compatibility with desktop publishing apps (like InDesign automatic alignment ratio).
 Still, it can often be too tight if your font covers more languages than basic Latin, Greek, and Cyrillic, or if you have a particular design with short ascenders.
 -   Please pay careful attention to the overall design of diacritic marks, especially the [stacked diacritics](https://googlefonts.github.io/gf-guide/diacritics.html#stacked-diacritics).
 This way you ensure the ascenders value is not unnecessarily high.
 You could also determine an ideal line spacing and then draw the diacritics accordingly or adapt them to it.
 -   Google Fonts is trying to push designers to include proper support of the [mark-to-mark](https://googlefonts.github.io/gf-guide/diacritics.html#the-glyph-positioning-gpos-table) feature allowing combination of diacritics and display of non-encoded accented glyphs.
 Pay attention to your anchor placement so that, if you combine breve and acute for example, you don't end up with a severe interline glyph clashing.